Newcastle-Lunabotics/NCL_Lunabotics_Challenge/ros2_ws/src/ncl_example_pubsub/README.md

 Step 3 — Source the workspace overlay

-This makes ROS aware of newly built packages:
+You must do this before running nodes:

 source install/setup.bash

-You must do this every time you open a new terminal.
+Do this every time you open a new terminal.

 Step 4 — Run the example (two terminals)
 Terminal A — Listener